ascend4/ascend4/models/johnpye/fprops/PHASES.md

 - a near-fork 585 C Fe-O-H package solve validates the wustite field on the oxidized side of the Fe|spinel to Fe|wustite/wustite|spinel fork
-- near-fork 585 C and 700 C Fe-O-C package solves validate the wustite field and agree with the enumerating `solve_auto` reference path
+- near-fork 585 C and 700 C Fe-O-C package solves validate the wustite field and agree with the enumerating reference path
 - 700 C Fe-O-H validation rejects inactive Fe, spinel, and hematite by entry residual validation
 - 700 C Fe-O-H active-set validation is insensitive to the checked